Home → Financial Assistance For Individuals With Disabilities → Grants for People With A Disability → Available Grants For People With A Disability

 As a nonprofit 501c3 charity, EDL's mission is to reduce costs associated with housing.
 We specifically provide help to lower income elderly or disabled individuals.
 EDL is not a home care facility though.
 Our nonprofit has many cost reducing techniques available to us.
-EDL's service includes but isn't limited to monetary assistance (e.g. the following is not a exclusive list): Dr. bills, cable, internet, health insurance, car payment, electric, rent, and mortgage.
+EDL's service includes but isn't limited to monetary assistance (e.g. the following is not an exclusive list): Dr. bills, cable, internet, health insurance, car payment, electric, rent, and mortgage.
 Eligibility is based on being 55 years of age or older, anyone determined to be disabled by the federal government, anyone who receives disability payments or anyone who is DARS client.

 Joseph Groh Foundation

 The charter for the Joseph S Groh foundation as filed with the IRS states they are dedicated to providing financial support to those connected with the construction trades industry (plumbing, HVAC, electrical, roofing etc.) who are living with life altering injuries.
 Assistance provided is designed to pay for the provision of material (i.e. Durable medical equipment, etc.) or for services rendered. (i.e. construction of ramps to the home, widening of doorways, reconstruction of bathrooms for wheelchair access, etc.)